anna-boser/ET_ag_OpenET/README.md

 # ET_ag_disALEXI

-## Installation instructions
+## Requirements and installation instructions

-This pipeline has parts written in both R and Python.
+This pipeline has parts written in both R (version 4.1.2) and Python (version 3.9).
+Both of these programs take approximately 5 minutes to install, and can be run on MasOS, Windows, or Linux.

 To reproduce the Python environment we use, follow the steps bellow:

 1. Install [Conda](http://conda.io/)